XavierAgostino/XavierAgostino/README.md

 # 👋🏾 Hey, Xavier Agostino

-Harvard CS senior.
-Four years of D1 football.
-I build things when the existing tools don't cut it.
+Harvard CS student and former D1 football player.
+I build things when the existing tools do not solve the problem well.

-Right now I'm building **[Base Case](https://github.com/xavieragostino/base-case)**, an AI-native interview prep platform for infrastructure engineering.
-The idea is that modern technical interviews are shifting toward production systems (LLM inference, vector search, distributed orchestration) and current prep tools are still stuck on algorithm grinding.
+Right now I am building Base Case, an AI native interview prep platform focused on infrastructure and production systems.
+Interviews are moving beyond algorithm puzzles and toward designing real world systems, especially AI powered infrastructure, but most prep platforms still focus on LeetCode style problems.

-Most of my projects start the same way: I need something, it doesn't exist or the options are bad, so I build it.
-The CFP simulator came from wanting an objective ranking system for college football.
-AlgoPlatform came from not being able to find a decent graph algorithm visualizer while taking CS1240.
-Villa came from watching how broken landlord-tenant communication is.
-I care a lot about writing code that will outlive me.
-Technical debt compounds fast and I'd rather get the architecture right early than hack something together that falls apart at scale.
-Outside of code I play chess and watch way too many soapy TV dramas.
+Most of my projects start the same way.
+I need something, it does not exist, or the options are weak, so I build it.
+The CFP simulator came from wanting a more objective playoff ranking system.
+AlgoPlatform came from struggling to find a solid graph visualizer while taking CS1240.
+Villa came from seeing how inefficient landlord tenant workflows are.

+I think a lot about architecture and long term maintainability.
+Technical debt compounds quickly, and I would rather design for scale early than rewrite everything later.

+Outside of code, I play chess.

 ## Tech